 Trade and other assets include current income taxes recoverable, rent and other receivables, prepaid assets, short-term investments and CN Tower inventory.
 The March 31, 2023, balance included \$17.3 for a real estate property sold in previous years, where a receivable was triggered in March 2023 because of certain conditions being met.
 The receivable was collected early in April 2023.
-The collection of that receivable was partially offset by the funding of annual property tax payments in some municipalities, the timing of major invoices to partners and customers, and prepayments at the Attractions as operations increase entering into the busy summer season.
-Thee all increase the trade receivables balance, and are typical for the Company to incur in June each year.
+The collection of that receivable was partially offset by the funding of annual property tax payments in some municipalities, the timing of major invoices to partners and customers, and insurance premiums.
+These all increase the trade receivables balance, and, in the case or property taxes and insurance premiums, are typical for the Company to incur late in the first quarter or in the second quarter of each year.